jabir9211/WordPress-Developers-Productivity-Toolkit/README.md

 ## 🤝 Join the Community

 We'd love to hear your feedback and see how these snippets are helping you.
-Join our GitHub community, contribute your own snippets, and let's build a more productive WordPress development environment together!
+Join our GitHub community, contribute your own snippets, and let's build a more productive WordPress development environment together!Thanks

 Happy coding! 💻✨